 Fitchburg is a medium-sized city located in the state of Massachusetts.
 With a population of 40,545 people and ten constituent neighborhoods, Fitchburg is the 35th largest community in Massachusetts.
-Much of the housing stock in Fitchburg was built prior to World War II, making it one of the older and more historic cities in the country.
+Fitchburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities, Fitchburg isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Fitchburg are a mix of both white- and blue-collar jobs.
-Overall, Fitchburg is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Fitchburg who work in office and administrative support (12.89%), sales jobs (9.53%), and food service (9.47%).
+Overall, Fitchburg is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Fitchburg who work in office and administrative support (14.47%), sales jobs (10.08%), and food service (8.52%).

 Also of interest is that Fitchburg has more people living here who work in computers and math than 95% of the places in the US.

-Fitchburg is a very ethnically-diverse city.
+Fitchburg is an extremely ethnically-diverse city.
 The people who call Fitchburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fitchburg residents report their race to be White, followed by Asian.
 Fitchburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.88% of the city’s residents.
-Important ancestries of people in Fitchburg include Irish, Italian, French Canadian, and English.
+People of Hispanic or Latino origin account for 23.93% of the city’s residents.
+Important ancestries of people in Fitchburg include French , Italian, French Canadian, and English.

 The most common language spoken in Fitchburg is English.
 Other important languages spoken here include Spanish and French.